 “I want flexible travel rewards since I’m not a loyal fan of any particular airline or hotel”

-Capital One® Venture® Rewards Card, issued by Capital One, is the card to get if you want to chalk up air miles really quickly as it gives you 2 miles per dollar spent on all purchases, whether you are buying toothpaste or air tickets.
-You can earn 20,000 bonus miles after spending $2,000 on purchases within the first 3 months.
+Capital One® Venture® Rewards Credit Card, issued by Capital One, is the card to get if you want to chalk up air miles really quickly as it gives you 2 miles per dollar spent on all purchases, whether you are buying toothpaste or air tickets.
+You can earn a one time bonus of 40,000 miles after spending $3,000 on purchases within the first 3 months.
+That’s worth $400 towards travel costs.
 The miles you earn are not capped by any limit, and they don’t expire!
 A benefit which I find really useful is that miles are redeemable for airfare, hotel accommodation, car rentals, gift cards, and more, so you have that flexibility there.
 This card has no foreign transaction fee. $0 intro annual fee for the first year; $59 after that.

-Click here to read our Venture card review.
+Click here to read our Venture credit card review.